Packaging from popcorn

 11-May-2021 - Germany

 Nowadays, packaging should be sustainable in addition to the special requirements for transport, storage and product presentation.
 In this case, sustainable means: the material should be environmentally friendly and made from renewable raw materials, have good stability for possible reuse and be easy to recycle at the end of its useful life.
-A working group at the University of Göttingen has long been researching manufacturing processes for products made of popcorn that could be an environmentally friendly alternative to styrofoam or plastic products.
+A working group at the University of Göttingen has long been researching manufacturing processes for products made of Popcorn that could be an environmentally friendly alternative to styrofoam or plastic products.

 Bild von Szabolcs Molnar auf Pixabay